 When you think of somebody having a heart attack, it's often a man suddenly clutching his chest in pain and falling to the ground.
-But heart attacks are also a risk for women – and they can look quite different.
+But heart attacks also affect women – and they can look quite different.

 Did you know that cardiovascular disease (heart and blood vessel disease) is the most common cause of death for women?
-Women who think they’re healthy often miss the symptoms of a heart attack because they don’t think it could happen to them.
+Women often miss the symptoms of a heart attack because they don’t think it could happen to them.

-Heart attacks can lead to cardiac arrest and sudden death.
+Heart attacks can cause cardiac arrest and sudden death.
 That’s why it’s important to learn about heart attack, know what your risk factors are and have a heart-healthy life.
 Read more about heart disease in women.